For 100 years

 every Sunday service.
 And there is a potluck dinner following morning

-services on most month's 3rd Sundays.
+services on some month's 3rd Sundays.